Museo Municipal de Arte Contemporáneo

 Museo Municipal de Arte Contemporáneo information

-Spread over two floors, this is a rich collection of modern Spanish art, mostly paintings and graphic art with a smattering of photography, sculpture and drawings.
-Running throughout much of the gallery are works showcasing creative interpretations of Madrid’s cityscape – avant-garde splodges and almost old-fashioned visions of modern Madrid side by side – and, for many lay visitors, therein lies the museum’s greatest appeal.
-Some examples include Juan Moreno Aquado’s Chamartín (2000), Luis Mayo’s Cibeles (1997) and a typically fantastical representation of the Cibeles fountain by one-time icon of la movida madrileña, Ouka Lele.
-The many talented artists represented here include Eduardo Arroyo and Basque sculptor Jorde Oteiza.
-The museum was closed for major renovations at the time of writing with no scheduled date for reopening.
+Closed for major renovation works at the time of research, this rich collection of modern Spanish art includes mostly paintings and graphic art with a smattering of photography, sculpture and drawings.
+Highlights include Eduardo Arroyo and Basque sculptor Jorge Oteiza.
+Running throughout the collection are creative interpretations of Madrid’s cityscape – avant-garde splodges and almost old-fashioned visions of modern Madrid side by side, among them a typically fantastical representation of the Cibeles fountain by one-time icon of la movida madrileña (the Madrid scene), Ouka Leele.

 The museum is inside the Antiguo Cuartel del Conde Duque.